Navigating the world of financial aid? Contact The Career Development Center and our advisors will gladly help you!

 The Patti Lieberman Scholarship for Early Childhood Education provides tuition support to students enrolled in one of two certificate programs offered by CUNY SPS: the Children’s Program Administrator Credential or the Child Development Associate Certificate.
 This scholarship can only be applied to student tuition costs.

-The Helena Rubinstein Continuing Education Scholarship Fund for Career Advancement is open to individuals who seek to advance their careers through education and training, and who do not have access to other sources of funding that can pay for tuition and fees.
+The Career Success Scholarship – Helena Rubinstein is open to individuals who seek to advance their careers through education and training, and who do not have access to other sources of funding that can pay for tuition and fees.

 The Nancy Klinger Memorial Scholarship Fund was established to honor the memory of Nancy Klinger, the first Coordinator of the Children's Program Administrator Credential (CPAC) project.
 This scholarship supports current students in their efforts to complete the CPAC.
 Eligible students must be in good academic standing, have completed at least nine CPAC credits, and demonstrate a commitment to leading high quality programs for young children.

 Recipients must be nominated by CPAC faculty, who submit nominations to the CPAC Scholarship Committee at email@example.com.
-Recipients will received a scholarship to cover the tuition costs for one CPAC course credit.
+Recipients will receive a scholarship to cover the tuition costs for CPAC course credit.
 One scholarship may be awarded in each of the Fall and Spring semesters.

 The New York Early Child Professional Development Institute offers need-based financial assistance to help cover the cost of tuition and fees for undergraduate or graduate courses that lead to the CDA or CPAC.
 To be eligible for a financial aid award, recipient must maintain satisfactory academic progress and his/her student account must be in good standing.
 The scholarship may cover 50% to 100% of the recipient’s tuition and fees for the semester.
 Please email firstname.lastname@example.org for more information.